UkuleleTuesday/datasets/README.md

-# Ukulele Tuesday Songbook Statistics
+# Ukulele Tuesday Statistics

-This repository contains a Streamlit application that provides data visualizations and insights into the song sheets used by [Ukulele Tuesday](https://www.ukuleletuesday.com/).
+This repository contains a Streamlit application that provides data visualizations and insights for [Ukulele Tuesday](https://www.ukuleletuesday.ie/) datasets.
+For now, it's providing some insights into our song books and song sheets.

 ## Live Application